lucas-rosso/lucas-rosso.github.io/content/post/links/index.md

 ### Chile
 - [***CASEN***](http://observatorio.ministeriodesarrollosocial.gob.cl/encuesta-casen): Chile's main household survey.
 The survey is available on a bi(tri) annual basis for the period 1990-2020
 - [***Encuesta Financiera de Hogares***](https://www.efhweb.cl/).
 Chilean version of the SCF.
 Made by the Central Bank of Chile since 2007.
-- [***Unemployment Insurance Administrative Data***](https://github.com/lucas-rosso/Codes) (random sample): Data on workers affiliated to the unemployment insurance in Chile (2002 onwards).
-Information on taxable income, sector clasification, employee's identifier and county.
+- [***Unemployment Insurance Administrative Data***](https://www.spensiones.cl/) (random sample): Data on workers affiliated to the unemployment insurance in Chile (2002 onwards).
+Information on taxable income, sector classification, employee's identifier and county.
 Random samples are computed without replacement and thus can be merged to get up to 20% of the complete sample.
-See [link](https://github.com/lucas-rosso/Data_Cleaning_Codes) for STATA code to clean data.
 - [***Central Bank's Statistics Database***](https://si3.bcentral.cl/siete): Aggregate data on output, inflation, unemployment, exchange rate, commodity prices and many other.

 ### Other